A generalized study of linear electromagnetic cascades in astrophysical sources: Discussion

 Let us also briefly discuss the relation of our work with previous analytical and numerical studies of electromagnetic cascades.
 Besides extragalactic cascades~\cite{Berezinsky:1975zz,Berezinsky:2016feh}, these have been proposed to explain AGN corona X-rays via non-linear pair cascades, where the main target photons are themselves produced by the cascade~\cite{Svensson:1987nlx}, making their dynamics distinct from the linear, hadronic cascades studied here.
 Similarly, Ref.~\cite{1997MNRAS.285...69B} considered pair cascades in blazars driven by curvature radiation and synchrotron pair production, again physically different from our setting.
 Instead, cascades driven by IC scattering internally to compact astrophysical sources have been discussed in the past; see, e.g., the seminal numerical discussion of Ref.~\cite{1987ApJ...319..643L} and especially Ref.~\cite{1988ApJ...335..786Z}.
 The results of this study are essentially in agreement with the Berezinsky theory of extragalactic cascades, although a connection between the two cases does not seem to have been acknowledged.
 In particular, Ref.~\cite{1988ApJ...335..786Z} predicts the $s_\gamma=-3/2$ low-energy behavior for the cascade from a monochromatic or blackbody target photon field.
 We should also stress that our results holds only for linear cascades, with no self-interaction among cascade particles.
 Non-linear cascades can exhibit a much more complex phenomenology with intrinsic temporal features, including oscillatory behavior; see, e.g., Refs.~\cite{1992Natur.360..135K,2012MNRAS.421.2325P,2020MNRAS.495.2458M}.
+Generally, in lepto-hadronic models in which the hadronic component is subdominant compared to the leptonic one, non-linear effects are expected to be small.

 The broader significance of our results lies in the growing realization that a large fraction of extragalactic neutrino sources are likely to be opaque to gamma rays.
 AGN coronae may represent a substantial or even dominant class of such gamma-ray-dark sources.
 In these environments, the cascade emission is the primary electromagnetic signature -- both for individual sources~\cite{Murase:2019vdl, Fiorillo:2023dts, Karavola:2024uui} and for the diffuse background~\cite{Fang:2022trf}.
 The assumption in~\cite{Fang:2022trf} that such cascades resemble the Berezinsky type is invalid due to synchrotron losses, which are in fact dominant in magnetically powered environments.
 This dominance is not specific to the coronal model: any source powered by magnetic dissipation will feature comparable magnetic and radiative energy densities, placing synchrotron losses at the center of the cascade dynamics.
 From this viewpoint, the generalized cascade theory developed here -- incorporating both IC- and synchrotron-dominated regimes -- is essential for interpreting high-energy emission from gamma-ray-dark neutrino sources.